|

 Alternatively, one may use prebuild HSL libs or compile the source with the help of the COIN-OR ThirdParty-HSL project and use cmake variable MA57_LIBRARY to point the build system to the MA57 library.

-Note that if PIPS-IPM++ is built without MA57 libraries, it can still load a library with MA57 at runtime.
+Note that if PIPS-IPM++ is built without MA57 libraries, it can still load a library with MA57 at runtime (see also option HSLLIB).

 Similar instructions as for MA57 apply for building MA27, though in this case METIS is not used.
 Optionally, MC30 may be used by MA27, if available.
 The MA27 and MC30 interfaces of PIPS-IPM++ have not been tested for a while and may be removed in the future.